Harshit2756/todoist/README.md

 ## Overview

-This project is a clone of the popular task management app, Todoist.
-It's built using Flutter for the frontend, Firebase for the backend, and GetX MVC for state management.
+This project is a simple Todo app, Todoist.
+It's built using Flutter for the frontend, Firebase for the backend, and GetX for state management,MVC Architecture

 ## Prerequisites